Builtin Functions

 Returns

-str: The formatted, multi-line JSON string.
+str: The formatted, multi-line JSON string indented with 2 spaces.

 len()